flyvercity/iot-ngin-c2ng/docs/GENERAL.md

 There are two types of users of the service:

-* Aerial Connection Users are flying objects equipped with 5G UE
+* Aerial Connection Users are flying objects equipped with 5G UE and requiring to establish a reliable connection.
+Generally these are Aerial Vehicles a.k.a. drones.
+These also may include Wireless RPS (remote pilot stations) a.k.a.
+GCS (ground control stations).
+* ADX Users are stationary enti

 ## Application Architecture